 A relative link, on the other hand, takes advantage of the fact that the server knows where the current document is.
 Thus, if we want to link to another document in the same directory, we don’t need to write out the full URL.
 All we need to use is the name of the file.

 Relative Path vs Absolute Path:

-Absolute paths contain a complete URL, which includes a protocol, the website’s domain name and possibly a specific file, subfolder, or page name.
+Absolute paths contain a complete URL, which includes a protocol, the website’s domain name, and possibly a specific file, subfolder, or page name.
 For example A Folder

 The URL here, http://domain.com/ourfolder, can be entered into a browser’s search bar, and we’ll be taken where we want to go.
-While our personal browser may let we omit the protocol, https://, we should always include the protocol when coding absolute links to make sure they work for all visitors.
+While our personal browser may let us omit the protocol, https://, we should always include the protocol when coding absolute links to make sure they work for all visitors.

 Conversely, a relative link only includes the name of a specific file or page, which is relative, to the current path.
 If we keep all of our website’s files in a single directory, we can establish links between pages as follows:

 The Homepage of my website